 It’s so easy!
 The fact that it’s crustless eliminates a step, and it doesn’t need to be baked in a water bath.
 You don’t need to worry about cracking!

-All you do is mix together the ingredients and pour into the cake pan and you’re set.
+All you do is mix together a handful of ingredients and pour into the cake pan and you’re set.

-Eggs– a lot of eggs, because this is almost a custard like dish.
-I like to have my eggs at room temperature so they mix well.
+Eggs– a higher proportion of large eggs, because this is almost a custard like dish.
+I like to have my eggs at room temperature so they mix together well.

-Vanilla extract– not all recipes call for this, but I feel it helps temper any eggy flavor
+Vanilla extract– not all recipes call for this, but I feel the vanilla in this recipe helps temper any eggy flavor.

 Heavy cream– this is essential for the richness of the cheesecake